Mesaimeer: Sports

 The district is currently represented by Mesaimeer SC, a multi-sports club whose football team competes in the Qatar Stars League.

 Transport

 Currently, the at-grade Mesaimeer Metro Station is under construction, having been launched during Phase 2A.
 Once completed, it will be part of Doha Metro's Green Line.

 Development

 A project known as 'Masaken Mesaimeer' was launched by Barwa Group in February 2009.
 The project is set to construct 1,000 residential housing units, a supermarket, a nursery, and a mosque within a gated compound.

 Another housing project headed by Barwa Group known as Barwa City, situated between Mesaimeer and Abu Hamour, received its first occupants in 2012.
 Barwa City contains 6,968 housing units spread across 128 buildings, and covers an area of 1.35 million sq meters.
-It is planned to have its own school, mosque, shopping center and health care center.
+It contains multiple amenities including schools, parks and mosques.